cmontalvo360/PlanClock/README.md

 ---

-This is the login screen
+This is the login screen.
 ![login screen image](./images/login.png)

 This is the main screen where appointments customers and reports can be viewed dependent on selected radio button